-- What isn’t working for you, and why?
+- What isn’t working for you and why?

 - Which of the following channels do you prefer using for customer support?

-Supplement your surveys with feedback from customer service team members.
+Additionally, supplement your surveys with feedback from customer service team members.
 They’re closest to customers and can identify common complaints and general preferences.

 1. Offer a seamless online experience (Amazon)

-One of the most basic customer retention examples is meeting customer expectations.
-And customers today expect online experiences that are on-par with, or better than, in-person experiences.
-In fact, 65 percent of customers want to buy from companies that offer quick and easy online transactions, according to our Trends Report.
+Customers today expect online experiences that are on par with, or better than, in-person experiences.
+In fact, 65 percent of customers want to buy from companies that offer quick and easy online transactions, according to our 2021 Trends Report.
 And 49 percent gave Amazon the highest marks for service for that reason.

-3. Build empathic customer relationships (Zappos)
+3. Build empathetic customer relationships (Zappos)

 4. Be proactive (Dollar Shave Club)

 Customers expect brands to anticipate their needs and get in front of issues before they even happen.
-That’s why proactive service is so important in retatining customers.
+That’s why proactive service is so important in retaining customers.
 Dollar Shave Club welcomes website visitors with a chatbot to answer common questions before a customer has to reach out to customer support or abandons their cart.